demml/opsml/docs/docs/index.md

   - `Server`: Run `Opsml` as a server to provide a centralized location for ML artifacts and metadata.
 Easily setup on any system that supports Docker.

-## Why?

-The primary goal of `Opsml` is to **empower** data scientists and engineers by providing tooling that is intuitive and produces ML artifacts that meet engineering standards.

 ### Two sides of the same coin (dev as prod)